 4. Garden clean-up has begun.
 The ground has dried out enough that I was able to get the red twig dogwoods cut back.
 The bed still looks a mess because I haven’t raked it.
 Dead leaves sat in water all winter in that area.
 I’ll root some of the cuttings and plant more in this area.
 I was late getting the grasses but back but couldn’t get into the beds before now.

 5. I need to plant new hyacinth bulbs next fall.
 The ones I have no longer produce many flowers, but they are a welcome surprise in the garden this time of year.

 6. I need suggestions about how to care for these yuccas.
 I see the one in the front could be divided.
 All I’ve done with the others is try to get out the dead leaves that are on the bottom.
 They all bloom.
 Thus far they have been afforded benign neglect.

-That’s my Six on Saturday for this week.
-The meme was started by The Propogator, a UK gardener.
+That’s my Six on Saturday, photos of my garden as it comes alive after what seemed like a longer and certainly a wetter winter than usual.This meme was started by The Propogator, a UK gardener.
 This is the link to the rules if you’d like to join in.